Intro to breakpoints

 - Overriding a style means that the style will no longer inherit changes from the breakpoints above (in breakpoints smaller than desktop) or below (in breakpoints larger than desktop)

-- Only changes in the Style panel cascade up or down (an exception is grid edit mode, where you can edit the Grid’s styles directly on the canvas, and those will cascade up and down)
+- Only changes in the Style panel cascade up or down (an exception is grid edit mode, where you can edit the grid’s styles directly on the canvas, and those will cascade up and down.
+This also applies to edit mode for Quick Stack.)

 - Any changes in the order of elements (on the canvas or in the Navigator) or an element’s settings (from the Settings panel) affect all breakpoints